The Hidden Properties Behind Animal Foraging Strategies

 Group Foraging: Flocking Behaviour of Birds

 Flocking is a strategy used by birds to support their foraging activity, more specifically to detect prey.
 Flocking can be defined as the behaviour exhibited when a group of birds, called a flock, come together to forage as a group.
 A flock is therefore the gathering of individuals attracted by a common objective, which in case of foraging is feeding.
-There are two main organization patterns when describing flocks.
+There are two main organization when describing flocks.
 One is the “cluster” where birds fly together in a loose, three-dimensional cloud in order to approach feeding grounds, but also to confuse predators (Figure 1 (b)).
 The second kind of pattern is the V-shape formation where birds fly at the same altitude but behind each other and positioned about 120 degrees from the bird in front (Figure 1 (a)).

-Figure 1. (a) Line formation of snow geese, Chen hyperborea. (b) Cluster formation of European starlings, Sturnus vulgaris, over Rome (Lebar Bajec & Heppner, 2012).
+Fig. 1. (a) Line formation of snow geese, Chen hyperborea. (b) Cluster formation of European starlings, Sturnus vulgaris, over Rome (Lebar Bajec & Heppner, 2012).

 The V-shape formation makes the flight more efficient as birds in the formation ride off the lift created by the birds in front.
 Indeed, as air streams over the bird wing, it generates lift but also creates vortices at the wing tip.
 These vortices are essentially horizontal tornadoes (Lebar Bajec & Heppner, 2012) and have a rising and a falling component (Figure 2 (a) and (b)).
 If the following bird is well positioned behind the flying bird, as in the V-shape formation, the energy may be partially recaptured and utilized by the bird behind.
 In other words, the upward lift created by the horizontal vortices is captured by the wing of the bird behind.
-The study by Lissaman & Schollenberger (1970) provides a first quantitative analysis to the benefits of V-shape formation and estimates that a flock of birds may be able to cover 71% more range than a single bird which makes them better suited for foraging activity.
+The study by Lissaman & Schollenberger (1970) provides a first quantitative to the benefits of V-shape formation and estimates that a flock of birds may be able to cover 71% more range than a single bird which makes them better suited for foraging activity.

 Figure 2.
 Air streams off of a bird’s wing tip. (a) Top View, (b) front view (Lebar Bajec & Heppner, 2012).